gourab-rout/SFTPUseCase/README.md

 1. In mule end points are by default mocked.
 The project uses mock sftp data for testing.
 2. The project uses java based munit framework to test duplicate file processing scenario.
-3. The test java class is available in src/test/java/MunitSFTPPollTest.java
+3. The test java class is available in src/test/java/MunitSFTPPollTest.java.
-4. When trying to push same file twice below log snippet is shown
+4. When trying to push same file twice below log snippet is shown.

    ![ScreenShot](https://raw.githubusercontent.com/indiramallick1988/Demo2/master/tool/junit.PNG)